Court rejects Polish request to keep CIA jail hearing private

 This has now been rejected.
 "I can confirm that the hearing on 3 December will be a public hearing," a spokeswoman for the court said on Thursday.

-The court will hold an additional hearing, behind closed doors, a day earlier, the spokeswoman said, adding that the proceedings of that hearing "are confidential, and no public statement will be made about their nature or content."

-The Polish foreign ministry, which oversees relations with the court in Strasbourg, said in a statement sent to Reuters it noted the decisions of the court, including the decision to hold an additional hearing in private.
+The Polish foreign ministry, which oversees relations with the court in Strasbourg, said in a statement sent to Reuters that it noted the court's decision.

+It said also that the court, at its own initiative, had scheduled a separate hearing in the case, for December 2, and that this would be held behind closed doors.

+The court itself could not immediately be reached for comment on the extra hearing.

 FOREST FACILITY

-The United States acknowledges that, after the September 11, 2001 attacks on U.S. cities, it held al Qaeda suspects outside the jurisdiction of the U.S. legal system.
-But it has never disclosed the location of the so-called "black sites."
+The United States acknowledges it held al Qaeda suspects outside the jurisdiction of the U.S. legal system, but has never disclosed the location of the so-called "black sites."

 The two men whose case is being examined by the court are Saudi-born Abu Zubaydah, and Saudi national Abd al-Rahim al-Nashiri.
 They are now being held in the U.S. military's Guantanamo Bay jail on Cuba.